 Continuous, real-time product usage monitoring

 WHEN: Time & frequency of usage - First use, every use, days without use, days of consecutive use

 TEMPERATURE: Product storage

-EMPTY & REFILL: When product runs low and need to be re-ordered
+EMPTY & REFILL: When the product runs low and needs to be re-ordered

-Trigger messages to consumers smartphones, in order to gain additional feedback.
+Trigger messages to consumers' smartphones to gain additional feedback.

 Real-time monitoring for refillable packaging, consumption-based vs. schedule-based subscription programs